kyma-project/community/concepts/observability-strategy/configurable-monitoring/04-monitoring-api.md

 metadata:
   name: PrometheusRemoteWrite
 spec:
-  input: # Metrics can be received from different receivers (OTLP and Prometheus), metrics are selected based on labels
+  input: # Metrics can be received from different receivers (OTLP and Prometheus).
+Metrics are selected based on labels
     application:
       namespaces: # maps to filterprocessor
         include: []